 Commuter Check for Bicycling Vouchers

 Commuter Check for bicycling vouchers can be ordered in any denomination between $10 and $20 and are accepted at participating bicycle shops and bicycle storage facilities nationwide.
 Use them as payment towards bicycles, bicycle equipment, repairs, and/or storage fees associated with your commute to work.
-Please note that the biking can be offered as a subsidy by your employer, and is not part of the pre-tax benefit.
+Please note: biking may not be offered under your current commute program, as it’s no longer considered a pre-tax eligible transit expense.

 Is the Benefit Mandatory In Your City?